Venezuelan Criollo horse

-The Venezuelan Criollo (Spanish: criollo venezolano), or Llanero / Llañero, is a stock horse breed from the Llanos region of Venezuela.
-It is descended from the Colonial Spanish horse, gradually introduced from the 16th century onwards, and is closely related to other Criollo and Paso Fino breeds.
-Small, sober and responsive, the Venezuelan Criollo is mainly used as a mount for stock cattle in its native region.
-They are still widely used for transporting goods and people.
+The Venezuelan Criollo (Spanish: criollo venezolano), or Llanero / Llañero, is a stock horse breed native to the Llanos region of Venezuela.
+It descends from the Colonial Spanish horse introduced to the region from the 16th century onwards and is closely related to other South American Criollo and Paso Fino breeds.
+Small, hardy, and responsive, the Venezuelan Criollo is primarily used as a riding horse for cattle work in its native region and is also employed for transporting goods and people.

-The breed has excellent genetic diversity, and is therefore not threatened with extinction.
-Its main threat lies in the presence of parasites, notably Anaplasma phagocytophilum, which causes anaplasmosis.
-As its selection is still being organized, there is no stud book yet, and its numbers are unknown.
+The breed exhibits considerable genetic diversity and is not currently considered at risk of extinction.
+Its main health concern is exposure to parasites, particularly Anaplasma phagocytophilum, which causes anaplasmosis.
+As formal breed selection is still being organized, there is no official stud book, and population numbers are unknown.

 History

 Name

 The Spanish name Llanero translates as "horse of the plains".
 The DAD-IS database and the University of Oklahoma Encyclopedia (2007) refer to the breed as Llanero (without diacritical mark), while CAB International, the Delachaux guide and researchers from the teams of E. G. Cothran and J. L Canelón refer to it as "Venezuelan Criollo".
 However, the Delachaux guide also specifies the existence of the name Llañero (with diacritical mark).